Health Maintenance Organizations

 - the drug has been approved in peer-reviewed literature for treatment of your illness.

 The only exception to this requirement is for HMO plans sponsored by small employers.
-(Texas law defines small employers as having two to 50 employees.
-Eligible employees are those who usually work at least 30 hours per week; are not temporary, part-time, or seasonal; and aren't covered by another group health plan.)
+(Texas law defines small employers as having two to 50 employees.)

-If an HMO drops a drug from its formulary that you're already taking, it must continue to cover the drug until your plan's next renewal date.
-However, your PCP can prescribe a different drug that is on the plan's formulary.
+If an HMO drops a drug you’re taking from its formulary, it must continue to cover the drug until your plan's next renewal date.
+However, your PCP may prescribe a different drug that is on the plan's formulary.

 HMO group plans must tell you whether they use a formulary, how it works, and which drugs are on it.
 You may also call the plan to find out whether a specific drug is on its formulary.
 The HMO must respond within three business days.